tzlion/xboop/README.md

 Originally based on work by Ken Kaarvik
 Modified for parallel port usage by taizou
 Parallel port communication code based on gblinkdl by Brian Provinciano
-Thanks to WinterMute for releasing the original [Xboo Communicator source code](https://github.com/devkitPro/xcomms) (used for reference for some stuff)
+Thanks to WinterMute for the original Xboo Communicator & for releasing the [source code](https://github.com/devkitPro/xcomms)
+(used for reference for some things)
+& thanks to Martin Korth for the [original Xboo implementation](https://problemkaputt.de/gba-xboo.htm)